ProtoKinetics For Geriatricians

 Using observational or bedside diagnostics alone may miss subtle deviations in a patient’s gait, resulting in an incomplete analysis of their condition.
-Quantitative Gait Analysis (QGA) like that provided by Protokinetics PKMAS software and Zeno Walkway provide Geriatricians with precise gait analysis to inform and improve pharmaceutical therapies, surgical decisions and physical therapy.
+Quantitative Gait Analysis (QGA) like that provided by the ProtoKinetics PKMAS gait analysis software and Zeno Walkway gait analysis system provide Geriatricians with precise gait data to examine the efficacy of disease modifying therapies (DMT), surgical procedures, and physical therapy interventions.

 Gait deteriorates with age.

 Gait disorders in the elderly frequently impair posture and the ability to correct orientation.
 This increases the likelihood of falling when a patient bends over or turns and leads to insecure walking due to the fear of falling.